sdr1/RAG/README.md

+# How do I use it?
+Update the file paths, and get an API key from together.ai

 # Course RAG

 When I was teaching, one student called ChatGPT their north star.
 This bugged me because ChatGPT sometimes gave them bad answers (something I, of course, would never do).
 So I decided to create a tool that would allow students to look at the course materials first, then an LLM.